best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 Here the naming convention indicates that both lists are similar, but also describes the differences between them.
 It is also clear how the third, new list relates to the first list that was used to create it.

-With more informative names, we obviously loose the brevity of variable names:
+With more informative names, we obviously lose the brevity of variable names:

 ```
 letters_first_three_reversed_plus_t_minus_a_converted_to_greek